Social Welfare Library

 School of Social Welfare

 The School of Social Welfare took up residence in Haviland Hall in 1963 after almost twenty years in makeshift campus buildings.
 Although the School was formally organized in 1944, a social welfare certificate program began in the 1920s, and antecedents of the social welfare curricula stretch back to 1904, when economics professor Jessica Peixotto first began teaching courses in social welfare.
-The School of Social Welfare has a concise timeline of its history, and a comprehensive history of the School was published on the occasion of its 50th anniversary in Social Welfare at Berkeley, v.6:1 (fall 1994), HV11.C322.
+A comprehensive history of the School was published on the occasion of its 50th anniversary in Social Welfare at Berkeley, v.6:1 (fall 1994), HV11.C322.

 Secrets of Haviland Hall